-Exception 1: If local codes require licensing that the inspector or rater conducting the test has not obtained in order to remove the blower access panel, Method 1 is permitted to be used even if there are more than three returns.
+Exception 1: Method 1 is permitted to be used where there are more than three returns and local codes require licensing, that parties conducting the test have not obtained, in order to remove the blower access panel.
 Method 2 is permitted to be used for all systems.

-Exception 2: If the total duct leakage is less than 50 cfm (25 L/s) at 25 Pa then either method may be used.
+Exception 2: If the total duct leakage is less than 50 cfm (25 L/s) at 25 Pa then either method is permitted to be used.

 - 4.3.1.
-If the duct leakage to outside will be measured then a Blower Door shall be installed in the enclosure per Section 3.3.1 and 3.3.2. - 4.3.2.
+If the duct leakage to outside will be measured then a Blower Door shall be installed in the enclosure per Sections 3.3.1 and 3.3.2. - 4.3.2.
 The static pressure probe(s) for the Duct Leakage Tester shall be installed using one of the following options.

-Note: When using Method 1 for a duct system with more than three returns (based on the exception in Section 4.3), then Section 4.3.2.4 shall be used.
+When using Method 1 for a duct system with more than three returns (based on the exception in Section 4.3), then only Section 4.3.2.4 shall be used.

 - 4.3.2.1.
-A single static pressure probe shall be located at the supply register closest to the air handler; or. - 4.3.2.2.
+A single static pressure probe shall be located at the supply register closest to the air handler; or, - 4.3.2.2.
 A single static pressure probe shall be located in the main supply trunk line, at least 5 feet from the air handler; or, - 4.3.2.3.
 A single static pressure probe shall be located in the supply plenum; or, - 4.3.2.4.
 A single static pressure probe shall be located according to Section 4.3.2.1, 4.3.2.2, or 4.3.2.3, and a second probe shall be located in the return plenum or in the closest return grill to the air handler, unless this is where the Duct Leakage Tester is installed, in which case the second closest return grille to the air handler shall be used.
 The return duct system pressure probe shall not be located in the airstream of the duct tester. - 4.3.3.
-The Manometer and tubing for the Duct Leakage Tester shall be connected to the pressure probe(s) installed in Section 4.3.2, in accordance with the manufacturer's instructions, so that the duct system pressure is capable of being measured with reference to the inside of the building. - If Section 4.3.2.4 has been selected, then both the supply- and return-side duct system pressure probes shall be connected to a "tee" fitting, and the third leg of the "tee" shall then be connected to the Manometer in the position indicated by the manufacturer's instructions to measure the duct system pressure. - 4.3.4.
+The Manometer and tubing for the Duct Leakage Tester shall be connected to the pressure probe(s) installed in Section 4.3.2, in accordance with the manufacturer's instructions, so that the duct system pressure is capable of being measured with reference to the inside of the building.

+If Section 4.3.2.4 has been selected, then both the supply- and return-side duct system pressure probes shall be connected to a "tee" fitting, and the third leg of the "tee" shall then be connected to the Manometer in the position indicated by the manufacturer's instructions to measure the duct system pressure.

+4.3.4.
 The locations where the Duct Leakage Tester and pressure probe(s) have been installed shall be recorded.